henriqueparaguassu/calculadora_imc/README.md

 This simple app is for calculate the body mass index (IMC in portuguese) and learn more about Flutter.
 And is my second app made with Flutter.
-I've used the same widgets as the [previous one](https://github.com/henriqueparaguassu/contador_de_pessoas) and more: Scroolview, Scaffold, Appbar, Form, TextFormField and features like Controllers, GlobalKey, etc.
+I've used the same widgets as the [previous one](https://github.com/henriqueparaguassu/contador_de_pessoas) and more: Scroolview, Scaffold, Appbar, Form, TextFormField and features like Controllers, GlobalKey, Validation, etc.

 ## Screenshots